zy12aaf168/css-key-concepts-responsive-design/README.md

 ## Extension 🔥

 * Use a Google font to style your text elements
-    - Tip: you may have to adjust your font sizes depending on the font style you pick to keep text legible
+    - Top Tip: you may have to adjust your font sizes depending on the font style you pick to keep text legible

 * Create a fake navbar for your page using Flexbox
     - Think about how this should look on mobile vs on desktop